-B-Lovee grew up in the South Bronx’s Andrew Jackson Houses in the Courtlandt Avenue’s dozen or so project buildings.
-“People don’t often come over here; we’re a ghetto,” he says.
-During childhood, Qwayshawn Cannon could see the nearby Manhattan skyline but admits that he mostly just stuck to his neighborhood.
-From a West Indian family, music served as his escape.
-“I’m a big fan of music.
-I listen to it all day,” he said.
-As a teenager, he tried his hand at rapping.
-“I went and recorded a song or two.
-I was young and in the streets, so I didn’t really take it seriously.
-After a month, I just quit; I just gave it up.”
-Nicknamed after the “Buddy Love” character in Eddie Murphy’s Nutty Professor, B says he would occasionally record but was less interested in posting songs on Soundcloud or YouTube.
-In 2020, that changed with “No Hook,” a hard-nosed video of B-Lovee surrounded by his crew in their gritty Bronx element.
+B-Lovee grew up in the Andrew Jackson Houses along Courtlandt Avenue’s dozen or so project buildings in the Bronx.
+“People don’t often come over here,” he notes.
+“We’re a ghetto.”
+The artist, born Qwayshawn Cannon, could see the nearby Manhattan skyline during childhood but shares that he mostly stayed within his neighborhood.
+From a West Indian family, music marked an escape.
+As a teenager, he began rapping.
+Nicknamed after the “Buddy Love” character in the 1988 cult-classic Child’s Play, B says he would occasionally record but was less interested in posting songs on Soundcloud or YouTube.
+In 2020, that changed with “No Hook,” a hard-nosed video of B-Lovee surrounded by his crew in their gritty surroundings.
 “The main thing that got me out there was my neighborhood,” he affirms.
 “The projects knew me personally, so when I started rapping, they knew it was real.
 I was already respected.”
 Weeks later, he followed with “No Hook Pt.
 2” and cleared 500,000 views independently.
 Quickly, B-Lovee stood tall among New York City’s emerging class of street rap movers and shakers.